FluBBaOfWard/PunchOutDS/README.md

 ## How to use:

-First DLDI patch the emulator for your flashcard.
+Depending on your flashcart you might have to DLDI patch the emulator.
 Create a folder named "acds" in either the root of your flash card or in the data folder.
 Now put punchout.zip/punchouta.zip/punchoutj.zip/punchita.zip/ spnchout.zip/spnchouta.zip/spnchoutj.zip/armwrest.zip/ into a folder where